Mortgage alternatives for home buyers who can’t get financing

 What is seller financing?

-Seller financing can save you on lender fees, or it can get very expensive.
-Your interest rate, for instance, may be significantly higher than that offered by traditional lenders.
-On the other hand, the seller may be willing to finance you when traditionally lenders take a pass on your application.
+Seller financing can help you save money by avoiding lender fees, or it can get very expensive.
+Your interest rate, for instance, may be significantly higher than the rate traditional lenders could offer.

-Your contract will specify both the terms of the purchase (what’s included, how much you’ll pay, and a closing date), and the terms of the loan (the interest rate, payment, due date, late penalties, the length of the loan, and more).
+Your contract will specify the terms of the purchase (what’s included, how much you’ll pay, and the closing date), as well as the terms of the loan (the interest rate, monthly payment, due date, late penalties, the length of the loan, and more).

-Because they are so happy to find a seller who will finance them that they fail to make sure that the property is a fair deal.
+Because they are so happy the seller will finance them, many buyers fail to make sure the property is a fair deal.
 Often, it’s not worth anything close to the asking price, or it may require extreme renovations to be safe or livable.

-- Pay for an appraisal from a licensed appraiser you choose yourself, or a brokers price opinion (BPO) from a licensed real estate broker
+- Pay for an appraisal from a licensed appraiser you choose yourself, or a broker’s price opinion (BPO) from a licensed real estate broker

 - Order and pay for a home inspection

 - Obtain a title report and get an owner’s title insurance policy.
 That’s much cheaper than the lender’s policy required by traditional mortgage lenders, and it protects you, not the home seller

 - Use an escrow company or attorney to hold all funds on deposit until the property formally changes hands